-Students using service animals should have access to any space on campus that other students have access to.
-Employees using service animals should have access to any space on campus that other employees have access to.
-Members of the public/visitors using service animals should have access to any space on campus that other members of the public/visitors have access to.
+Students using service animals should have access to any space on campus to which other students have access.
+Employees using service animals should have access to any space on campus to which other employees have access.
+Members of the public/visitors using service animals should have access to any space on campus to which other members of the public/visitors have access.

-Remember that service animals are working and as such should be left alone to do their work.
+Service Animals are working and as such should be left alone to do their work.
 This includes:

-- maintain a respectful distance from the partner and the animal; - do not touch the animal without asking permission from its partner; - do not feed the animal:
+- Maintain a respectful distance from the partner and the animal; - Do not touch the animal without asking permission from its partner; - Do not feed the animal:

 Interact with the person using the service animal the way you would anyone else.
-Do not ignore or isolate them from activities and interactions that others are engaged in.
+Do not ignore or isolate them from activities and interactions in which others are engaged.